openstack/diskimage-builder/diskimage_builder/elements/package-installs/README.rst

 Setting the installtype property causes the package only to be installed if the specified installtype would be used for the element.
 See the diskimage-builder docs for more information on installtypes.

+Setting ``build-only`` will cause the package to be added both to the list of packages to be installed and to the list of packages to be uninstalled.
+This allows expressing build-time dependencies that should not end up in the final image.

 The ``arch`` property is a comma-separated list of architectures to install for.
 The ``not-arch`` is a comma-separated list of